awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/3_perform_review.md

 ---

 ## Overview
-Now that we have created a workload, we must answer questions within this workload.
-For this lab, we are going to assume that the following questions have already been satisfied by a centralized IT team with the AWS environment that has been provided to all business units.
+Now that we have created a workload, we will answer the question **OPS 5.
+How do you reduce defects, ease remediation, and improve flow into production**.
+For this question, we will select a subset of the best practices, affirming them as true (turning them from unchecked to checked):

-For the first step, we will answer the following question with this list of best practices:
-  1. OPS 5.
-How do you reduce defects, ease remediation, and improve flow into production?
   * Use version control
   * Use configuration management systems
   * Use build and deployment management systems
   * Perform patch management
   * Use multiple environments

 ### Step 1 - Find the QuestionId and ChoiceID for a particular pillar question and best practice
 1. Make sure you have the WorkloadId from the previous step and replace **WorkloadId** with it